 There are several primary mechanisms that limit biodiversity in the Wash.
 High conductivities and possible low regional biodiversity may be considered large-scale limits to biodiversity, reflected to some degree by assemblages presently found in tributaries.
 Other limits include disturbance from flood flows, altered temperatures, high baseflows, low connectivity with the floodplain, and the small extent of riparian vegetation.
 Revegetation of riparian areas should continue and it would be especially desirable to increase connectivity of aquatic and riparian areas with the addition of side channels.
 Management efforts that allow for decreases in water temperature may also be helpful in increasing similarities between reference and restored macroinvertebrate assemblages richness and may also limit invasions of some exotic taxa.
-Colonization trajectories at erosion control structures appear to be taking a unique path relative to reference and tributary sites.
-An adaptive management approach, utilizing macroinvertebrate characteristics as targets/goals, should be used if changes in Wash operations occur.
+While samples collected from wetlands forming above structures have similarities with reference/tributary sites, colonization trajectories at lotic portions of erosion control structures appear to be taking a more unique path.
+An adaptive management approach, utilizing baseline macroinvertebrate characteristics as targets/ goals, with the understanding of how dynamic the process may be, should be used if changes in Wash operations occur.